kubernetes/kubernetes/docs/proposals/sysctl.md

 ## Proposed Design

-### Sysctl API Resource
+### Pod API changes

-We should have an API resource to describe sysctl parameters.
+Container specification must be changed to allow the specification of kernel parameters:

 ```go
 // Sysctl defines a kernel parameter to be set